Citroën DS: Motorsport

 The DS was successful in motorsports like rallying, where sustained speeds on poor surfaces are paramount, and won the Monte Carlo Rally in 1959.
 In the 1000 Lakes Rally, Pauli Toivonen drove a DS19 to victory in 1962.

 In 1966, the DS won the Monte Carlo Rally again, with some controversy as the competitive BMC Mini-Cooper team was disqualified due to rule infractions.
-Ironically, Mini was involved with DS competition again two years later, when a drunk driver in a Mini in Sydney Australia crashed into the DS that was leading the 1968 London–Sydney Marathon, 158 km from the finish line.
 Robert Neyret won the Rallye du Maroc in 1969 and 1970 in a DS 21.

 The DS was still competitive in the grueling 1974 London-Sahara-Munich World Cup Rally, where it won over 70 other cars, only 5 of which even completed the entire event.

 Technical innovation – hydraulic systems

 At rest, Citroën DS will slowly sink to the ground as the engine-driven hydraulic system is depressurized.